Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Implied volatility in the uncorrelated Stein-Stein model

 where $\{Z_n\}_{n\ge 1}$ is an i.i.d. sequence of standard normal variables.
 The eigenvalues $\lambda_n$, $n\ge 1$, and the eigenfunctions $e_n$, $n\ge 1$ , are given by (\ref{E:eqin}) and (\ref{E:eqin3}) if $\sigma_0\neq 0$, and by (\ref{E:eqin}) and (\ref{E:eqin4}) if $\sigma_0=0$.
 Recall that the numbers $w_n$, $n\ge 1$, in (\ref{E:eqin}) are solutions to the equation in ( \ref{E:eqin1}) if $\sigma_0\neq 0$, and to the equation in (\ref{E:eqin2}) if $\sigma_0=0$.
 We refer the interested reader to \cite{CP} for more details.

-Our next goal is to discuss the constants in the asymptotic formulas for the implied volatility at extreme strikes in the Stein-Stein model (see the formulas in Corollaries \ref{C:coro} and \ref{C:corol}).
-Since $n_1=1$ for any OU process, the only parameters needed to compute the above-mentioned constants are $\lambda_1$ and $\delta_1$.
-If $\sigma_0\neq 0$, then we have
+Our next goal is to discuss the constants in the asymptotic formulas for the implied volatility at extreme strikes in the Stein-Stein model.
+Since $ n_{1}=1$ for any OU process, the third and fifth terms in the expansion of Theorem \ref{T:is} are zero, and with the exception of the term $V\left( 1,0\right) $ in $M_{4}$, the only parameters needed to compute the above-mentioned constants are $\lambda _{1}$ and $\delta _{1}$.
+If $\sigma _{0}\neq 0$, then we have

-where $w_1$ is the smallest strictly positive solution to the equation in ( \ref{E:eqin1}).
+where $w_{1}$ is the smallest strictly positive solution to the equation in ( \ref{E:eqin1}).

 The next assertion provides explicit formulas for the number $ \delta_1=\int_0^Tm(t)e_1(t)dt. $

 \begin{lemma} (i)\,\,For the generalized uncorrelated Stein-Stein model with $\sigma_0\neq 0$,

 where the constant $K_1$ is determined from (\ref{E:K}) with $n=1$.
 The symbol $w_1$ in (\ref{E:tsh1}) stands for the smallest strictly positive solution to (\ref{E:eqin1}).